Arab American & Chaldean Council (ACC) Scholarship

 The Scholarship Application and instructions are available online at:

 Applications must be fully completed and submitted online together with an Official transcript and the official Michigan State University Letter of Acceptance no later than Monday, March 4, 2019, and emailed to:

 MACAC (Michigan Association for College Admission Counseling) is offering a non-renewable scholarship.
 The minimum amount awarded will be $500.
 Catholic Central may submit up to two (2) applications.
 For eligibility ciriteria and application, please see the attached link.

 The Del Papa-Grimaldi Endowment Fund Scholarship is offered through the Archdiocese of Detroit Endowment Foundation.
-The fund will provide two (2) scholarships for the 2019-20 academic year for high school seniors and two (2) for college freshmen.
-Each award will be approximately $2500.
+The fund will provide one or more scholarships for the 2019-20 academic year for high school seniors and one or more for first-year college students.
+Each award will be approximately $2000.

 Criteria and requirements: